Kumis: Production of mare milk

 A 1982 source reported 230,000 mares were kept in the Soviet Union specifically for producing milk to make into kumis.
 Rinchingiin Indra, writing about Mongolian dairying, says "it takes considerable skill to milk a mare" and describes the technique: the milker kneels on one knee, with a pail propped on the other, steadied by a string tied to an arm.
 One arm is wrapped behind the mare's rear leg and the other in front.
 A foal starts the milk flow and is pulled away by another person, but left touching the mare's side during the entire process.

 In Mongolia, the milking season for horses traditionally runs between mid-June and early October.
 During one season, a mare produces approximately 1,000 to 1,200 litres of milk, of which about half is left to her foal.

-Production of kumis
+Production

 Kumis is made by fermenting raw milk (that is, unpasteurized) over the course of hours or days, often while stirring or churning.
 (The physical agitation has similarities to making butter.)
 During the fermentation, lactobacilli bacteria acidify the milk, and yeasts turn it into a carbonated and mildly alcoholic drink.

 Traditionally, this fermentation took place in horse-hide containers, which might be left on the top of a yurt and turned over on occasion, or strapped to a saddle and joggled around over the course of a day's riding.
 Today, a wooden vat or plastic barrel may be used in place of the leather container.
 In modern, controlled production, the initial fermentation takes two to five hours, at a temperature of around 27 °C; this may be followed by a cooler aging period.

 Kumis itself has a very low level of alcohol, between 0.7 and 2.5%, comparable to small beer, the common drink of medieval Europe that also helps to avoid the consumption of potentially contaminated water.
 Kumis can, however, be strengthened through freeze distillation, a technique Central Asian nomads are reported to have employed.
-It can also be made into the distilled beverage known as araka or arkhi.
+It can also be made into the distilled beverage known as arkhi.